block42-blockchain-company/liquid-icx/README.md

 ```python
 def join(self, delegation: str = None)
 ```
-It's a payable function,that adds a join (mint) request to the wallet, which converts ICX to LICX.
+It's a payable function, that adds a join (mint) request to the wallet, which converts ICX to LICX.
 Requests are resolved once per term in distribute function.
-Each wallet has maximal of 10 join requests per term.
+Each wallet has maximum of 10 join requests per term.
 LICX tokens are locked for 2 terms, since they are not producing any rewards yet, meaning you can not transfer them.

 The ICX is also being staked and delegated to prep addresses that user provided when calling a function.